Edmonton Valley Zoo: R. Mollot Arctic Wolf Habitat

 The Edmonton Valley Zoo unveiled its new Arctic wolf habitat in April 2025, marking a significant advancement in the zoo's commitment to animal welfare and conservation education.
 Named the R. Mollot Arctic Wolf Habitat, this expansive enclosure offers a naturalistic environment designed to reflect the wolves' native Arctic tundra.

 The $1.8 million project was fully funded through the collaborative efforts of the Valley Zoo Development Society, the Government of Alberta, the Malliner Charitable Foundation, and private donors.
 The Valley Zoo Development Society not only spearheaded the fundraising campaign but also oversaw the construction of the habitat.

-Spanning 5,000 square meters(1.24 acres), the habitat is the largest of its kind in Alberta.
+Spanning 5,000 square meters (1.24 acres), the habitat is the largest of its kind in Alberta.
 It includes a climate-controlled indoor area equipped with heating and air conditioning to ensure year-round comfort for the wolves.
 The outdoor environment features indigenous flora, large boulders, fallen logs, a pond with a waterfall, and an underground den, all designed to encourage natural behaviors.

-The habitat houses three Arctic wolves: Tundra, a long-time resident of the zoo, and two females, Aspen and Anuri, who arrived from France in February, 2024.
+The habitat houses six Arctic wolves: Tundra, a long-time resident of the zoo, and two females, Aspen and Anuri, who arrived from France in February, 2024.
+In May of 2026, three wolf pups were born to parents Tundra and Aspen that have yet to be named.
 Animal care staff are managing the gradual introduction of the wolves to each other to ensure appropriate social dynamics within the habitat.

 This development aligns with the Edmonton Valley Zoo's broader revitalization efforts aimed at enhancing animal habitats and promoting conservation awareness.
 The zoo's leadership emphasizes that the new habitat not only improves the quality of life for the wolves but also serves as an educational platform to inform visitors about Arctic wildlife and the challenges these animals face in the wild.